 The Service Provider shall be liable for and shall indemnify (and keep indemnified) the Council against each and every action, proceeding, liability, cost, claim, loss, expense (including reasonable legal fees and disbursements on a solicitor and client basis) and demands incurred by the Council which arise directly from a breach by the Service Provider of its obligations under the Data Protection Legislation, including without limitation those arising out of any third party demand, claim or action, or any breach of Provider Agreement, negligence, fraud, wilful misconduct, breach of statutory duty or non-compliance with any part of the Data Protection Legislation by the Service Provider or its employees, servants, agents or sub-contractors.
 For the avoidance of doubt, the Council shall provide documentary evidence to the Service Provider before it can make a claim under this clause in relation to any third party action.

 The Service Provider agrees that it shall enter into a data sharing agreement with the Council if required to do so at the Council's absolute discretion so as to set out the Parties obligations in relation to any Personal Data which may be shared between the Parties.

 The provisions of this clause shall apply during the continuance of the Provider Agreement and indefinitely after its expiry or termination.

 Data processor obligations

 With respect to the Parties' rights and obligations under this Provider Agreement, the Parties agree that the Council is the Data Controller and that the Service Provider is the Data Processor.
-A description of the Personal Data processed by the Service Provider and the processing activities undertaken by the Service Provider is set out in the Data Processing Activities set out in clause 19.20.
+A description of the Personal Data processed by the Service Provider and the processing activities undertaken by the Service Provider is set out in the Data Processing Activities set out in Definitions.